-If you own a vehicle in Ontario, you are required to, at the very least, purchase the following automobile insurance coverage:
+If you own a vehicle in Ontario, you are required to purchase the following automobile insurance coverage:

 Third-party liability coverage: